stathpale/ALDC_EKG/README.md

-Adaptive Lossless Electrogardiograph Compression Algorithm with Decision Regions by Palaiologos Efstathios
+Adaptive Lossless Electrogardiogram Compression Algorithm with Decision Regions by Palaiologos Efstathios

+C implementation

 This implementation of the ALEKGC-DRalgorithm is part of an already completed and evaluated study.